Scrummy Lane

 One more teeny observation about this delicious Indian chicken.
 It’s a skinny dinner with just 472 calories per serving, if you don’t count the optional sides.

-But trust me, this may be a healthy, fairly low fat meal, but it’s just as delicious as all the favourite naughty dinners you can think of (I know you never eat any, but just saying).
+But trust me, this may be a fairly light meal, but it’s just as delicious as all the favourite comforting dinners you can think of.

 Dish of sheet pan chicken tikka with cauliflower and potatoes from above in a white dish with a spoon and yogurt in it and a blue white checked tea towel.